12 Must-Track Customer Retention Metrics for Growth (2023)

 CSAT surveys ask customers to rate a business on a scale of 1 to 5 based on the following question: “How satisfied were you with our product/service?”

-Like NPS, CSAT is another metric to get a pulse on customer experience and gauge retention.
+Like NPS, CSAT is another metric that can be used to get a pulse on customer experience and gauge retention.

 How to calculate CSAT